While in homes we carefully consider each room or area as a separate zone, gardens rarely get the same treatment.

 Garden zoning helps you to make the most of your outdoor space, by creating distinct areas for your various al fresco activities.

 Not only do these outdoor 'rooms' organize your backyard, but you'll find yourself using the spaces more as each zone has a designated purpose.

 Whether it's an area for the kids to play, grown ups to mingle, food to be cooked or simply an area to clear your head, garden zones are the rooms you didn't know your home was missing.

-If you're just getting started with designing your outdoor space, then make sure to explore our backyard landscaping ideas, too.
+If you're just getting started with designing your outdoor space, consider the wide range of backyard landscaping ideas and designs available, too.
 Before you know it you'll have a garden you'll be enjoying for every occasion and task.

 Below, we dispense expert garden zoning advice and inspiration.